userbiltcreative/Adobe-andtoid-get-started/image-editor-ui/readme.md

 ### In your local development environment

 1. `git clone` [the parent repo](https://github.com/CreativeSDK/android-getting-started-samples)
-1. Open the repo's `getting-started` subdirectory in Android Studio
+1. Open the repo's `image-editor-ui` subdirectory in Android Studio
 1. Add a new Java class called `Keys` with this code:

 	```